theLoneCheetah/network_scripts/README.md

-Repository for scripts used in network diagnosting, usually for work.
+Repository for scripts used in network diagnosing, usually for work.